Welcome to Betts Avenue Medical Centre

 FACE COVERINGS ARE STILL COMPULSORY

 Despite the changing of government guidelines on 19th July, we ask that all patients continue to attend the surgery wearing a face mask/covering.
 As a healthcare provider, we reserve the right to make this a requirement for the protection of our staff and our patients.
 Failure to comply with this may result in you not being able to attend your appointment.
+Face masks must be worn covering the nose and mouth.
+Visors can be worn as an alternative if you find masks restrictive.
+Our supply of masks are limited to our clinicians so please do not expect one to be provided for you at the surgery.
 Thank you for your continued co-operation at this time.

 Newcastle Gateshead Clinical Commissioning Group (NG CCG) is working with Public Health at Newcastle City Council to ensure we maximise the vaccination opportunities and ensure access for all across Newcastle.